juuliasantala/prog_training/2/README.md

 # Hands-on material for session 2
-Smaller exercises with examples and the mission.
-Details will be defined closer to session 2.
+Smaller exercises with examples and the mission. **Solution files for exercises to be added soon!**

 **Reading material:**
 - [Optional] Recap info covered in the session 2: